⚡ DELIVERY IN EUROPE AT €4.90 ⚡ FREE FROM €39 ⚡

 Why is Hokusai's The Great Wave off Kanagawa so iconic?

 Among the most recognizable artistic masterpieces in the world, The Great Wave off Kanagawa by Katsushika Hokusai holds a special place.
-This Japanese print, created around 1831 as part of the series Thirty-Six Views of Mount Fuji, has transcended time and continents to become a true cultural icon.
-Why has this work left a mark well beyond its time?
+This Japanese print, created around 1831 as part of the series Thirty-six Views of Mount Fuji, has crossed eras and continents to become a true cultural icon.
+Why has this work left such a lasting impression far beyond its time?
 How did it become an omnipresent motif in art, design, and pop culture?
-Let’s uncover the secrets of this legendary wave.
+Let's unravel the secrets of this legendary wave.

-The Great Wave off Kanagawa is a ukiyo-e print, a genre of Japanese printmaking popular in the 18th and 19th centuries.
-It depicts a gigantic threatening wave about to crash down on fishing boats, with a serene Mount Fuji in the background, tiny by comparison.
-This dynamic composition relies on several elements that make it unique:
+The Great Wave off Kanagawa is an ukiyo-e print, a genre of Japanese print popular in the 18th and 19th centuries.
+It depicts a gigantic threatening wave about to crash down on fishing boats, with a serene Mount Fuji in the background, tiny in comparison.
+This dynamic composition is based on several elements that make it unique:

 • The use of Prussian blue : The artist uses a pigment recently imported from Europe, giving his work an unprecedented chromatic intensity for the time.

-• A dramatic tension Unlike Western paintings of seascapes, The Great Wave capture a moment of imminent danger, which enhances its visual and emotional impact.
+• A dramatic tension : Unlike Western maritime landscape paintings, The Great Wave captures a moment of imminent danger, which enhances its visual and emotional impact.

 A blend of Japanese tradition and Western influences